fsautoproc

 static int lcmdparseflags (const cJSON *item)

 Parses a cJSON array of strings into a set of file event bit flags.
 Non-string entries are ignored.
 Unrecognized string entries will log an error message.
-Accepted strings are "new", "mod", "del", and "nop" which map to LCTRIG_NEW, LCTRIG_MOD, LCTRIG_DEL, and LCTRIG_NOP respectively.
+Accepted strings are "new", "mod", and "del" which map to LCTRIG_NEW, LCTRIG_MOD, and LCTRIG_DEL respectively.

 static int lcmdparseone (const cJSON *obj, struct lcmdset_s *cmd, const int id)